 Neon Tetras require high-quality flake food supplemented by live or frozen foods, freeze-dried food, and frozen bloodworms.

-Fish are smarter than they seem and will often try to eat anything new in their environment, so make sure to rotate what you feed them so they don’t get bored.
+Fish are smarter than they seem and will often try to eat anything new in their environment, so make sure to rotate what you feed them, so they don’t get bored.

-- Flakes
+1. Flakes

-- Bloodworms
+2. Bloodworms

-- Pellets
+3. Pellets

-- Frozen food
+4. Frozen food

-- Tubifex Worms
+5. Tubifex Worms

-- Brine Shrimp
+6. Brine Shrimp

-- Daphnia
+7. Daphnia

-- Algae wafers
+8. Algae wafers

-In a retail aquarium, tetras usually eat what other fish in the tank are eating.
 The amount of food that they need to survive is not very much.
-So, you don’t have to worry about overfeeding them or anything like that – just make sure there’s always enough food to go around.
+So, you don’t have to worry about overfeeding them or anything like that – make sure there’s always enough food to go around.

 What Kinds of Food Should You Feed Your Neon Tetra Fish?

-Fish food pellets are the most common types of fish feed.
+Fish food pellets are the most common type of fish feed.
 But you can also try feeding your tetra fresh fruit or vegetables like cucumbers, zucchini squash, green beans, spinach leaves, or even peas!

 Just make sure to leave out any foods that could cause an allergic reaction in humans because these will bother them too.
-If you’re not sure what’s safe for your tetra let us know and we’ll help you find a list online.
+If you’re not sure what’s safe for your tetra, let us know, and we’ll help you find a list online.

-Neon Tetras eat just about anything they can fit into their mouths including commercially prepared flake/pellet diets with vegetable-based proteins such as spirulina algae (a natural source of beta-carotene) and crushed peas.
+Neon Tetras eat just about anything they can fit into their mouths, including commercially prepared flake/pellet diets with vegetable-based proteins such as spirulina algae (a natural source of beta-carotene) and crushed peas.

 It’s important to feed vegetables like cucumbers, zucchini squash, green beans, spinach leaves, or even peas at least once a week because neon tetra needs both proteins and carbs for healthy growth!

-If you’re not sure what is safe for your tetra let us know and we’ll help you find a list online.
+If you’re not sure what is safe for your tetra, let us know, and we’ll help you find a list online.
 You might want to read Can The Neon Tetra Eat Goldfish Flakes?

 Do You Need To Feed Your Neon Tetra Daily?